claire-codes/blog-com/_posts/2016-02-03-git-aliases.markdown

 categories:
 - git
 ---
 How many times do type out the same repetitive commands for Git every day?
 Want to save some keystrokes?
 Use a Git alias.
-If you do:
+Consider the very useful but very long:

 {% highlight bash %}
+git log --graph --oneline --decorate
+{% endhighlight %}

+What a mouthful.
+But all you need to do, from any directory at the command line, is type:

+{% highlight bash %}
+git config --global alias.plog 'log --graph --oneline --decorate'
+{% endhighlight %}

+Then from then on all you need to type is:

+{% highlight bash %}
+git plog
+{% endhighlight %}

+And this gives you the same output as the full version.

+:open_mouth:

+Git aliases are like shortcuts to common tasks.
+You can even alias already short commands, e.g.:

+{% highlight bash %}
 git config --global alias.s status
 {% endhighlight %}

-Then all you need to type to see the status of the current repo from now on is:
+And this gives you the super quick:

 {% highlight bash %}
 git s
 {% endhighlight %}

-:open_mouth:

-Git aliases are like shortcuts to common tasks.
 But wait!
 There's more!

 I find myself wanting to add everything to staging in the current directory _except_ one particular file or folder.
 This can be cumbersome, adding everything separately and awkwardly avoiding that one pesky file.
 But there's a quicker way: add everything, then unstage the thing you don't want in the commit, for example `foo.txt`: